ktauchathuranga/MorseEncoder/README.md

-# MorseEncoder
+# **MorseEncoder**

-MorseEncoder is an Arduino Library for Encoding Data to Morse Code (Audio and Light).
+### _Morseencoder is an Arduino library for encoding data to Morse code (Audio and light)._
+Introducing the MorseEncoder library, a tool that converts various data types to Morse codes, including **integers, longs, characters, character arrays, and strings.** it can be encoded as [AUDIO](https://github.com/ktauchathuranga/MorseEncoder/blob/main/examples/MorseEncoder_EXAMPLE_AUDIO/MorseEncoder_EXAMPLE_AUDIO.ino) or [LIGHT](https://github.com/ktauchathuranga/MorseEncoder/blob/main/examples/MorseEncoder_EXAMPLE_LIGHT/MorseEncoder_EXAMPLE_LIGHT.ino) by your choice.

+***
 ## Installation

-1. Go to the [```Releases```](https://github.com/ktauchathuranga/MorseEncoder/releases) and Download the latest version.
+1. Go to the [```Releases```](https://github.com/ktauchathuranga/MorseEncoder/releases) Page and download the latest version.
-2. Use the Arduino Library manager to install MorseEncoder.
+2. Use the Arduino Library Manager to install MorseEncoder.

 ```bash
 Sketch -> Include Library -> Add .ZIP Library...
 ```

-also, You can install the Library directly from the Library Manager in the IDE.
+Also, you can install the library directly from the Library Manager in the IDE.

 ```
 Sketch -> Include Library -> Library Manger... -> Search for - MorseEncoder
 ```
 ## Usage

 ```c++